All Measurement Equipment, Lab Equipment, Price Reductions and Sales, Solar Simulators

-Reliable LED light source for small area solar cell testing
+Reliable LED light source for fast and consistent solar cell testing at an excellent price.

 Just plug it in, turn it on, and start measuring.